Solutions · Industry

 Industry context

-Retailers see clear unit-economics from generative AI in three places — search, product data, and post-purchase support — and almost everywhere else the ROI math gets fuzzy fast.
+Retailers see clear unit-economics from generative AI in three places: search, product data, and post-purchase support.
+Almost everywhere else, the ROI math gets fuzzy fast.
 Across our service lines: In retail, generative AI shifts from buzzword to bottom line via search re-ranking, product-attribute extraction, and post-purchase support deflection.
-For retail, custom software lands on the operational backbone — fulfilment, inventory, and merchandising tools that are too specific for off-the-shelf platforms.
-Retail integrations connect AI into ecommerce stacks — search, recommendation, and customer-service tooling — without rewriting them.
+For retail, custom software lands on the operational backbone: fulfilment, inventory, and merchandising tools that are too specific for off-the-shelf platforms.
+Retail integrations connect AI into ecommerce stacks (search, recommendation, and customer-service tooling) without rewriting them.
 Retail cloud architectures plan for peak-traffic seasonal scaling and the cost-spike events that come with them.
 In retail, data science attacks demand forecasting, inventory optimisation, and customer-lifetime-value modelling.
-In our coverage footprint this is the day-job for buyers at organisations like ANZ, BHP, Telstra — the bar for production-grade systems in retail is set by operators of that scale.
+In our coverage footprint this is the day-job for buyers at organisations like ANZ, BHP, Telstra.
+The bar for production-grade systems in retail is set by operators of that scale.
 We do not deploy generative pricing or markdown agents without explicit human approval gates; price-action automation stays out of scope.

 Where it lands first

-The use-cases we see produce measurable value in retail.
+The use-cases that produce measurable value in retail.

 • 01